arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/environmental-monitor-application-note/content.md

 ## Improving the Simple Environmental Monitor Example Sketch

-In the previous section, we explored setting up a simple environmental monitor using the Nicla Sense Env and the Portenta C33 boards.
+In the previous section, we explored setting up a simple environmental monitor using the Nicla Sense Env and the Portenta C33 board.
 While the example sketch provided detailed readings on temperature, humidity and air quality, we can improve the example sketch by incorporating a visual indicator for the outdoor Air Quality Index (AQI).

 In this section, we will improve the example sketch by adding control of the onboard RGB LED on the Nicla Sense Env board.
 The RGB LED will provide a visual representation of the outdoor AQI, changing colors based on its value.